kithinjibrian/chaOS/Docs/3 - Main docs/How to write the docs.md

 1. #drafting: This is the initial stage where you write the first version of the document.
 2. #revising: Once you have a draft, you can review it for clarity, accuracy, and completeness.
 Make necessary changes to improve the document.
 3. #editing: After revising, the document can be edited for grammar, spelling, and style.
-4. #published: Once the document has been reviewed and edited, it can be published for public access.
+4. #published: Once the document has been reviewed and edited, it moves to the published stage.
+This is the final form of the document.
+At this point, the document should be polished, accurate, and complete, providing valuable information to anyone reading it.

 ## Tagging and Linking